matthew-gottlieb/NHL_Data_Exploration/README.md

  - Country representation.
  - Who the highest earning players in the NHL are.
  - Which positions tend to command the highest salary.
- - The effects of age on offensive performance
+ - The effects of age on offensive performance.
- - Who the most 'unlucky' players in the NHL are
+ - Who the most 'unlucky' players in the NHL are.
  - Over/under performing players in terms of on-ice efficiency and value for money.